GlobedGD/globed2/docs/server-hosting.md

 # Auth token for GD API requests.
 Currently does nothing unless
 # GDProxy is used (https://github.com/dankmeme01/gdproxy/)
 gd_api_auth_token = ""

+[logging]
+# Whether to enable logging to a file.
+If disabled, logs will only be printed to the console
+file_enabled = true
+# The directory where logs will be stored
+directory = "logs"
+# Minimum log level to print to the console, logs below this level will be ignored.
+# Valid values: trace, debug, info, warn, error
+console_level = "info"
+# Minimum log level to print to the log file, logs below this level will be ignored.
+# Valid values: trace, debug, info, warn, error
+file_level = "info"
+# Prefix for the filename of the log files (if rolling is disabled, it's just the filename)
+filename = "central-server.log"
+# Whether to roll the log file daily, instead of appending to the same file every launch.
+# Will append the current date to the filename
+rolling = false

+# Options for the TCP transport
+[tcp]
+enable = true
+address = "[::]:4340"

+# Options for the UDP transport
+[udp]
+enable = true
+address = "[::]:4340"
+# Whether to use UDP solely for discovery purposes, and disallow actual connections.
+# It's recommended to keep this at `false`, for quicker connections when not specifying a protocol.
+ping_only = false

+# Options for the QUIC transport - this requires generating a TLS certificate and passing the path to PEM encoded certificate and key files.
+[quic]
+enable = false
+address = "[::]:4341"
+tls_cert = ""
+tls_key = ""

+# Options for the WebSocket transport
+[ws]
+enable = false
+address = "[::]:4341"
 ```

 ### Authentication